byterazor/libconbee/README.md

 library does *not* handle any Zigbee communication.
 You require an additional library or application if you want to do Zigbee communication.

+In addition to the library this projects provides a command-line tool to manage conbee stick related configurations, e.g. setting the security mode, extended PANIDs, etc.

+### Features

+- read /write stick related configuration registers

+### Supported/ Tested Operating Systems

+At the moment this library and tool have only been tested on Linux.

 ## Authors

 - Dominik Meyer <dmeyer@federationhq.de>